TEE2DWHY/FarmAlert-Backend/README.md

-# Express API
+# Express API (FARM ALERT)

-This is a basic Express API built to showcase RESTful endpoints.
+This is a basic Express API built to showcase RESTful endpoints for FARM ALERT.

 ## Getting Started